Stephan3/Schnitzelslicerrepo/kisslicer/README.md

 #Kisslicer by Stephan

-using a postprovessiong to make lines moar fat and travvels moar acceleration.
+using a postprocessiong to make lines moar fat and travels moar acceleration. see tab in printer->firmware